LIFE IS BEAUTIFUL

 “So goooood!”
 Radio Bossa Jazz Brasil - Sao Paolo, Brazil

-“One of favourite Jazz Artists, I like her beauty to play jazz -her original style.”
+“One of favorite Jazz Artists, I like her beauty to play jazz -her original style.”
 FM Urquiza/Argentina

 “So wonderful!”
 IDC Radio/Israel